 The award is the highest honor presented by AEG and distinguishes projects based on several criteria, including application of environmental and engineering geologic principles, advancement of public understanding of geology and engineering geology, protection of the environment, and enhancement of cultural understanding.

 Geosyntec's John Barrett (far right) has been on-site during construction for the past 3.5 years serving as an Owner's Engineer and is currently serving as the dam safety lead during construction of a cutoff wall.
 Jamey Rosen (second from left, standing) served as the Information Management System (IMS) project director.
 The IMS project is managed by Andrew Higgins (not shown).
+The instrumentation monitoring system is managed by Raphael Siebenmann (not shown).
 The client managers for TVA are Lucas deMelo and Jamey Dotson (also not shown).